RMDLO/rmdlo_tracking/README.md

 Using the RMDLO CDCPD ROS Workspace requires desktop [configuration of a GitHub SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-## Installation of CDCPD ROS Workspace for the first time
+## Installation of RMDLO Tracking ROS Workspace for the first time

 First, install any necessary dependencies detailed in the [original CDCPD installation instructions](https://github.com/RMDLO/cdcpd).
 Namely, install dependencies using the instructions to modify and run the `cdcpd/install_scripts/install_dep.sh` script and obtain a Gurobi license.